Marina Khan

 Marina Khan (born 26 December 1962) is a Pakistani television and film actress, director, and producer.
 She is one of the most popular actresses of her time and was one of the most successful actresses of the 1980s and 1990s.
 Her television shows include Tanhaiyaan (1985), Dhoop Kinare (1987), Kohar (1991), Nijaat (1993), Tum Se Kehna Tha (1995) and Tanha (1997).
-She went into hiatus in mid-2000s and made comeback on-screen with Tanhaiyan Naye Silsile (2012) which was the sequel to her debut series, Tanhaiyan.
+She went into a hiatus in the mid-2000s and made a comeback on-screen with Tanhaiyan Naye Silsile (2012) which was the sequel to her debut series, Tanhaiyan.
 Khan made her film debut with a title role in the 2016 drama Lala Begum.

 Early life and family

 Marina Khan was born on 26 December 1962 in Peshawar, Khyber Pakhtunkhwa province of Pakistan.
 Her father Rehmat Khan came from a Pashtun family from Tank district, Dera Ismail Khan, while her mother Anna Rehmat was of English descent but settled in Peshawar.
 She is the granddaughter of Nawab of Tank Nawab Qutubdin Khan.
 Her father worked for the Pakistan Air Force and the family had to relocate almost every two years depending upon his job assignment.
 Marina and Kehkashan Awan were childhood friends since their junior school days and both of them went to the Karachi College.
 In an interview, Khan said that due to constant relocation she did not have long-term childhood friends.